108th Operations Group: 1943

 After an extended period of training in the northeast United States, the personnel boarded the Army transport ship Henry Gibbons and left the wharf at Weehawken, New Jersey on 15 May 1943.
-They groups personnel all thought they were heading for the European theatre of war.
+The group's personnel all thought they were heading for the European theatre of war.
 However, they went through the Panama Canal instead and crossed the Pacific Ocean reaching Brisbane, Australia on 14 June 1943.
 They moved to Archer Field (Archerfield airfield) and waited for their aircraft to arrive.